Central Arizona Project: History

+The CAP was motivated by the lack of sufficient groundwater for Arizona's consumption and growth in a desert environment.
+By the mid-20th century, the state pumped 500 times as much water as rain could replace, and aquifers were collapsing.
+The CAP allowed agriculture to develop in the state, which can be very fertile given sufficient water.

 The CAP was created by the Colorado River Basin Project Act of 1968, signed by US President Lyndon B. Johnson on September 30, 1968.
 Senator Ernest McFarland, along with Senator Carl Hayden, lobbied for the Central Arizona Project (CAP) aimed at providing Arizona's share of the Colorado River to the state.
 McFarland's efforts failed as senator; however, they laid a critical foundation for the eventual passage of the CAP in the late 1960s.

 According to the Arizona Republic, Senator Barry Goldwater, Senator Hayden, Representative Morris Udall, US Secretary of the Interior Stewart Udall and other Arizona leaders teamed up on the successful passage of what was McFarland's intended legislation that became the CAP, "probably the state's most celebrated bipartisan achievement of the 20th century."
 This act provided for the US Secretary of the Interior to enter into an agreement with non-federal interests, whereby the US federal government acquired the right to 24.3 percent of the power produced at the non-federal Navajo Generating Station, Navajo Project.
 The agreement also includes the delivery of power and energy over the transmission facilities to delivery points within the Central Arizona Project service area.